tredontho/purescript-book/text/chapter8.md

      [0,1,2,3,10,11,12,13]
      ```

      _Hint_: This function can be written as a one-liner using `foldM`.
-You might want to use the `nub` and `sort` functions to remove duplicates and sort the result respectively.
+You might want to use the `nub` and `sort` functions to remove duplicates and sort the result.
  1. (Medium) Confirm that the `ap` function and the `apply` operator agree for the `Maybe` monad. _Note:_ There are no tests for this exercise.
  1. (Medium) Verify that the monad laws hold for the `Monad` instance for the `Maybe` type, as defined in the `maybe` package. _Note:_ There are no tests for this exercise.
  1. (Medium) Write a function `filterM` which generalizes the `filter` function on lists.
 Your function should have the following type signature: